-- 20 HKSCC's governance structure comprises the board of directors of HKSCC (HKSCC Board) and three committees that have been established to assist the HKSCC Board with the management and operation of HKSCC's services.
-In addition, HKSCC leverages on the board of directors of HKEX (HKEX Board) to provide leadership and guidance for all the activities of HKEX and its subsidiaries (HKEX Group) and oversee the execution of HKEX's business strategies; and its various committees, including - (a) the HKEX statutory Risk Management Committee (RMC), which may formulate and advise on risk management matters of HKEX Group for consideration by HKEX, and provides an added layer of oversight and supervision over the safety and soundness of HKSCC's own risk management safeguards; - (b) the Board Risk Committee (BRC), which oversees the overall risk management framework and advises the HKEX Board on the risk the HKEX Group faces; and - (c) the HKEX Audit, Nomination, Remuneration and Investment Advisory Committees, to carry out the important functions of independent financial and operational audit, the nomination of directors and oversight in the determination of directors and staff remuneration and advising on investment policies, respectively. - 21 The HKSCC Board currently consists of four members who are senior executives of HKEX, including the Chief Executive of HKEX who is Chairman of HKSCC.
+- 25 HKSCC's governance structure comprises the board of directors of HKSCC (HKSCC Board), four committees8 and a Clearing Consultative Panel that have been established to assist the HKSCC Board with the management and operation of HKSCC's services.
+In addition, HKSCC leverages the board of directors of HKEX (HKEX Board) to provide leadership and guidance for all the activities of HKEX and its subsidiaries (HKEX Group) and oversee the execution of HKEX's business strategies; and its various committees, including: - (a) the HKEX Risk Management Committee (statutory) (RMC), which may formulate risk management policies and advise on risk management matters of HKEX Group for consideration by HKEX, and provides an added layer of oversight and supervision over the safety and soundness of HKSCC's own risk management safeguards; - (b) the HKEX Risk Committee (RC), which oversees the overall risk management framework, policies and systems and advises the HKEX Board on HKEX Group's risk related matters including risk appetite, risk profile and tolerance; and - (c) the HKEX Audit, Nomination and Governance, Remuneration and Investment Committees, to carry out the important functions of independent financial and operational audit, the nomination of directors and oversight in the determination of directors and staff remuneration and advising on investment policies, respectively. - The HKSCC Board currently consists of five members who are senior executives of HKEX, including the Chief Executive Officer of HKEX who is the Chairman of HKSCC.
 It oversees HKSCC's activities and the execution of its business strategies.
-The HKSCC Board has its own Risk Management and Disciplinary and Disciplinary Appeals Committees to assist in the discharge of these functions.
-HKSCC's Risk Management and Disciplinary Committees comprise one or more directors of HKSCC and/or such other persons as the HKSCC Board may appoint.
-HKSCC's Disciplinary Appeals Committee comprises one or more independent non-executive directors of HKEX and/or other persons co-opted by the HKSCC Board. - 22 HKEX also appointed the Clearing Consultative Panel, with members selected from representatives of market participants and industry experts in the clearing business, to act as an advisory body to the HKEX Board and its management to provide market expertise and advice relating to HKEX's clearing businesses, including HKSCC, HKCC and SEOCH. - 23 HKSCC's day-to-day business is managed by two designated departments within HKEX: the On-Exchange & OTC Clearing Department and the Clearing Risk Management Department.
-The Head of Clearing of the HKEX Group is the Chief Executive of HKSCC.
-The senior management of HKSCC is responsible to and takes directions from the HKSCC Board.
+The HKSCC Board has its own committees to assist in the discharge of these functions.
+HKSCC's Risk Management and Disciplinary Committees comprise one or more senior executives of HKEX and/or such other persons as the HKSCC Board may appoint.
+HKSCC's Disciplinary Appeals Committee and Participant Admission Appeals Committee comprise one or more independent non-executive directors of HKEX and/or other persons co-opted by the HKSCC Board. - 27 HKSCC's Clearing Consultative Panel comprises members selected from market participants which are carrying out clearing business as the HKSCC Board may appoint, and, acts as an advisory body to the HKEX Board and its management to provide market expertise and advice relating to HKEX's clearing businesses, including HKSCC, HKCC and SEOCH. - 28 HKSCC's day-to-day business is managed by two designated departments under the Operations Division within HKEX: the Clearing and Depository Department and the Clearing

-&lt;sup>8 Refers to Disciplinary Committee, Disciplinary Appeals Committee and Risk Management Committee of HKSCC.
+Refers to Disciplinary Committee, Disciplinary Appeals Committee, Risk Management Committee and Participant Admission Appeals Committee of HKSCC.